What is a Radio Altimeter?

 Radio Altimeter Test Sets from VIAVI

-Demanding military applications benefit from the ruggedness and versatility of the ALT-8015 radio altimeter test set.
-Unique military flight profiles are accommodated by the flexible altitude and duration options for each discrete leg of the simulation profile.
+- The ALT-8015 is a rugged and versatile altimeter test set designed for demanding military applications.
+Customized flight profiles are accommodated by flexible altitude and duration options for each leg of the simulation profile.
 Rapid ascent and descent rates can be simulated precisely, with a linear altitude range extending to 8,000 ft.
 AGL for both pulse and FMCW military radio altimeter types.
-The accuracy and reliability of the ALT-8015 is further supported through available delay calibration and RADALT sensitivity testing features.